 2. Details of individual service

-In this task same output as above can be obtained only for particular service.
-It is as good as grepping out that service line from above output.
-This task can be accomplished by using service name as argument to
+In this task the same output as above can be obtained only for a particular service.
+It is as good as grepping out that service line from the above output.
+This task can be accomplished by using the service name as an argument to

 # chkconfig --list nfs nfs 0:off 1:off 2:off 3:off 4:off 5:off 6:off # chkconfig --list rsync rsync off

 3. Enable service at certain/all run levels :

-Let’s see how to enable service for particular/all run level.
-For this task you need to specify levels (
+Let’s see how to enable service for a particular/all run level.
+For this task, you need to specify levels (

 # chkconfig --level 34 autofs on